-For the tough and unforgiving fight for survival due to the environmental conditions in the harsh Nordic climate, the Icelandic horse was used for transportation and labour.
-But the key for the survival of the nation was the Icelandic sheep.
-Its meat was a source of food and its wool offered protection for extreme weathers.
+For the tough and unforgiving fight for survival due to the environmental conditions in the harsh Nordic climate, the Icelandic horse was used for transportation and labor.
+But the key to the survival of the nation was the Icelandic sheep.
+Its meat was a source of food and its wool offered protection for extreme weather.

 The Icelandic sheep

 As the breed it is, the Icelandic sheep is unique.
 The purity of the breed was entirely obtained because of total isolation for centuries.
 That is why the softness and the quality of the Icelandic sheep’s wool is still unrivaled and unique – which makes it so special.

 The sheep’s fleece adjusted to the merciless subarctic climate in the process of more than eleven hundred winter times.
 Its pelage consists of two hair types.
 The outer coat is long and kind of shiny which makes it sturdy and water-repellant.
 Meanwhile, the undercoat is fine and soft, almost mohair-like, and insulates excellently against cold.

 Another special characteristic of the Icelandic sheep is its natural coloration.
 Besides the prevalent white there can be found three other basic colors: black, grey, and brown.
 These rich earthy colors give the wool its typical look.

 Nowadays, also dyed Icelandic Wool is available in addition to the natural colors.
 The company Istex, where I receive my Icelandic wool from, sets great value on environmental-friendly dyeing, so the Icelandic Wool is dyed with acid-based colors.

 Also, the dyed variations show their own color characteristics since there is no uniform color, but different nuances on the wool.